 Some advantages of “Flexible Sector Coupling by Energy Storage Implementation” are:

 - Energy storages are able to increase the share of renewable electricity in other sectors like heating/cooling and mobility sector.

 - Energy storage can provide flexibility to all sectors (‘renewables on demand’).

-The main goal of this annex is to clarify the possibilities and the impact of energy storage implementation in the context of flexible sector coupling.
+The main goal of this task is to clarify the possibilities and the impact of energy storage implementation in the context of flexible sector coupling.

-The next task meetings will be held in 2021.
+The next task meetings are expected to be held in autumn 2021.

 Download the detaillied Draft work plan Flexible Sector Coupling here.